rgomez31UAQ/QRYTR-SMS_RP2040-Gadget-PCB-Board/README.md

 -Facilitate group keys to share QR codes in a group chat.

+-Option to pre-share a symmetric key in person as a (non-PFS) measure against quantum computers.

 # FAQ
 ## hardware
 Q: Could we run the whole device on 3.3V?